LAW OF THREE (4)

 We can distinguish three states of our attention:

-Attention lost: As when we watch TV,
+Attention lost: As when we watch TV, daydream, or are absorbed in circling thoughts.

-Attention directed: Intentional
+Attention directed: Giving intentional

 Open attention: Fully receptive